-- Explain the electromagnetic spectrum using the photon and wave models.
+- Examine the electromagnetic spectrum using photon and wave models.

-- Apply radiation laws such as Wien's Law, Kirchoff's Laws, Stefan-Boltzmann Law, and Planck's Law to astronomical concepts.
+- Apply radiation laws such as Wien's Law, Kirchoff's Laws, Stefan-Boltzmann Law and Planck's Law.

-- Explain lunar phases, lunar cycles, lunar eclipses, and solar eclipses.
+- Examine lunar phases, lunar cycles, lunar eclipses and solar eclipses.

-- Classify meteoroids, asteroids, comets, moons, and dwarf planets.
+- Differentiate meteoroids, asteroids, comets, moons and dwarf planets.

-- Explain the composition and key characteristics of the Sun's interior, exterior, and solar phenomenon.
+- Diagram the composition and key characteristics of the sun.

-- Relate the stellar properties of luminosity, surface temperature, brightness, composition, size, and mass to each other.
+- Relate stellar luminosity, surface temperature, brightness, composition, size and mass.

-- Explain the key features of the Milky Way Galaxy.
+- Identify key features of the Milky Way Galaxy.

-- Explain how black holes form, their effect on space-time, and their role in the structure of galaxies.
+- Explore how black holes form, their effect on space-time and their role in the structure of galaxies.

 - Explain criteria used to search for extra-terrestrial life.